Hacky sack: Rules

-There are a lot of variations of hacky sack therefore there are no standardized rules to govern each version.
+There are many variations of hacky sack, therefore there are no standardized rules to govern each version.
 There are however unwritten rules; for example in circle kicking, players should only serve the ball to players standing next to them rather than serving to themselves.
 If a player also drops the ball, he is responsible for retrieving it.
 To complete the circle and get a hack, the ball should pass through all the players without touching the ground.
 One circle is called a hack, double circle is called double hack and so forth.
 In the footbag net, only two kicks are allowed per side for singles and three kicks per side for doubles.